Enterprise and Entrepreneurship BA (Hons)Study level: Undergraduate

 As an innovative and enterprising institution, the university may seek to utilise emerging technologies within the student experience.
 For all courses (whether on-campus, blended, or distance learning), the university may deliver certain contact hours and assessments via online technologies and methods.

-The Coventry University Group assessment strategy ensures that courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.
-Assessments may include exams, individual assignments or group work elements.
+The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.

 International experience opportunities